Your friends are fundraising. Don't miss out, opt in.

-Raise vital funds for the Polyposis Registry to help prevent Bowel Cancer, and to help fund research and education at St Mark's Hospital, a world-leading specialist bowel disease hospital
+Raise vital funds for the St Mark's Centre for Familial Intestinal Cancer to help prevent Bowel Cancer in patients with high familial risk, and to fund research and education at St Mark's Hospital, a world-leading specialist bowel disease hospital.

 Be a fundraiser